 Proposition 1D makes \$3.3 billion available for the reconstruction or modernization of existing public school facilities.
 Districts would be required to pay 40% of project costs from local resources.
 Proposition 1D directs a total of \$1.0 billion to school districts with schools that are considered critically overcrowded.
 These funds would go to schools that have a large number of pupils relative to the size of the school site.
 Proposition 1D also makes a total of \$29 million available to fund joint-use projects.
 Proposition 1D includes \$3.1 billion to construct new buildings and related infrastructure, alter existing buildings and purchase equipment for use in these buildings for California's public higher education systems.
 Pursuant to Proposition 1D, the Governor and the State Legislature select specific projects to be funded by the bond proceeds.
-As of September 1, 2020, the District has approximately \$822.1 million in funds attributable to Proposition 1D.
+As of April 1, 2021, the District has received approximately \$823.1 million in funds attributable to Proposition 1D.

 Proposition 51.
 The Kindergarten Through Community College Public Education Facilities Bond Act of 2016 was approved by State voters at the November 8, 2016 ballot as Proposition 51 ("Proposition 51").
 Proposition 51 authorizes the sale and issuance of \$9 billion in general obligation bonds by the State to fund new construction of school facilities (\$3 billion), school facilities for charter schools (\$500 million), modernization of school facilities (\$3 billion), facilities for career technical education programs (\$500 million), and acquisition, construction, renovation, and equipping of community college facilities (\$2 billion).
 Proceeds of bonds issued by the State for K-12 under Proposition 51 are required to be deposited in the 2016 State School Facilities Fund established in the State Treasury under the Greene Act and allocated by the State Allocation Board.
-As of September 1, 2020, the State has provided to the District approximately \$52.9 million in Proposition 51 funds.
+As of April 1, 2021, the District has received approximately \$132.0 million in funds attributable to Proposition 51.